guilhermebruzzi/dotfiles/README.md

 time to time to keep your environment fresh and up-to-date.
 You can find this script in `bin/`.

+Rename your mac on terminal like `osx/install.sh` says.

 ## thanks

 I forked [holman](http://github.com/holman)' excellent